Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 On avoiding the death care side of this crisis

 There's been a lot of coverage on the front-line health care workers, and I think that makes sense.
 They make people well, or at least try to.
-But what's not been really as widely covered or understood, it is the death-care side of things.
-Because the flip side of any pandemic is the death, and how that work is is being handled.
+But what's not been really as widely covered or understood, it is the death care side of things.
+Because the flip side of any pandemic is the death, and how that work is being handled.

 I think it's more of a philosophical question of the American psyche, of why we don't reflect on that, the sheer numbers of deaths that we've had in this country.
 I think there is an expectation and a hope that we get beyond this and maybe we don't want to confront the death.
 In a lot of ways, maybe we haven't really processed the numbers.
 I know for a number of people, it was hard to really imagine 100,000 people passing away as a result of this virus until they saw it on the front page of The New York Times, where just 1,000 of the 100,000 names were listed there.
 It's the same sort of emotion that strikes you when you stand in front of the Vietnam Memorial.
 We read about these things in textbooks.
 We've lived through them.
 But until you see the scope and the scale of this, that's when you get that pit in your stomach.